Blake-Engelbrecht/TicTacToe-Minimax/README.md

 # TicTacToe-Minimax

 Python implementation of a "Minimax" algorithm.
 Used to create an A.I. bot that is unbeatable at Tic-Tac-Toe.
+Game allows player to choose difficulty and move order.
+Easy mode is played against a dumbBot that makes moves at random.
+Hard mode is played against an A.I. bot that uses the minimax algorithm to analyze all possible moves and choose the best one.

 ## Problem Statement
 The purpose of this project is to create an AI program that can skillfully play